A phase-shift-periodic parallel boundary condition for low-magnetic-shear scenarios: Discussion

 \section{Discussion}

-In this manuscript we demonstrated the utility of the phase-shift-periodic boundary condition to scenarios using vanishingly small values of global magnetic shear.
-This was done using gyrokinetic simulations of the Cyclone Base Case with a modified value of the normalized magnetic shear $\hat{s}$.
-We then showed, through simulations of the three-dimensional Hasegawa-Wakatani equations, that in certain systems the underlying behaviour can be completely altered by applying a phase shift across the parallel boundary.
+In this manuscript we demonstrated the utility of the phase-shift-periodic boundary condition to scenarios using vanishingly small values of global magnetic shear. \red{This was done using simulations of the three-dimensional Hasegawa-Wakatani equations, which showed that in certain systems the underlying behaviour can be completely altered by applying a phase shift across the parallel boundary.
+In addition, gyrokinetic simulations of the Cyclone Base Case with a modified value of the normalized magnetic shear $\hat{s}$ were shown to exhibit a strong dependence on the phase shift across the parallel boundary.
+In principle, the phase-shift-periodic boundary condition should be generically useful for any system with small-but-finite values of magnetic shear.}

 With the usefulness of a phase-shift-periodic boundary condition established, we now envision two possible numerical programs when studying systems in the low-magnetic-shear regime.
 The first program is the simpler of the two: one performs a single numerical simulation with a very deliberate choice of the phase angle fraction $\phaseFrac$.
 If, on the other hand, the numerical worker is agnostic to the precise value of the field line pitch that is used, then a second program can be undertaken, wherein a number of phase-shift-periodic flux-tube simulations are performed, each with a random but irrational value of $\phaseFrac$, the number of simulations being determined by the desired tolerance interval on the standard error of the mean.
 The resulting physical observables can then be averaged accordingly, on which statements and conclusions can then be made.